Waterford Airport: Development since the 2000s

 Waterford Airport celebrated 21 years of scheduled operations in 2006.
 On 13 March 2007, a €27.5 million upgrade of the airport was announced.
 Over the next two years the money would be spent on extending the runway to 7300 ft in length, building a new passenger terminal capable of handling one million passengers a year, and introducing scheduled flights to European cities such as Amsterdam, Barcelona, Paris, Prague and Rome.
 There was also an expectation of charter flights to Mediterranean holiday resorts.
 The expansion would mean that air travellers in the southeast of Ireland would have a "credible alternative" to Dublin and Cork airports, according to officials at Waterford Airport.
 According to the chief executive of Waterford Airport, Graham Doyle, the extended runway was to be in place by summer 2009 and capable of handling large jet aircraft, including the Airbus A320 and the Boeing 737.

 The fully upgraded and remodelled connecting regional road R708 from Waterford city to the airport was completed in early July 2008, reducing the journey time from Waterford city centre to the airport to 10 minutes at off-peak times, and from the outer ring road, R470, to the airport to 5 minutes.

 Passenger numbers through Waterford Airport slumped in 2009, owing to the suspension of routes to Bordeaux, Faro, Málaga and Amsterdam, and to service reductions on routes to Birmingham, London Luton and Manchester.
 Overall passenger numbers from the UK fell by 9%.

-2010 to present
+2010s

 In February 2010, an Economic Impact Assessment of Waterford Airport was published, which highlighted the importance of the airport to the South East Region.
 Noel Dempsey, the Minister for Transport, announced on 9 March 2010 that owing to difficulties with public finances there would be no funding for the runway extension at the airport, and that security and safety were priorities "in the current financial climate".

 In November 2012, Aer Arann announced it would terminate all its routes from Waterford.
 The airline operating under Aer Lingus Regional suspended its service to London Southend, London Luton and Manchester on 6 January.

 On 12 August 2013, it was reported that a 150m extension of the runway would be funded by the Department of Transport up to a limit of €400,000.
 The airport itself would have to raise the remaining €850,000 for it to take place.